 What happened to the Willows?

-Many of the UK's wild places and the plants and animals that depend on them have been lost: 97% of wildflower meadows destroyed; 80% of our beautiful purple heathlands, gone; Ratty the water vole is now the UK's fastest declining mammal and has died out in 94% of the places where it once thrived.
+- Ratty the water vole is now the UK's fastest declining mammal and has died out in 94% of the places where he once thrived.

-Turtle doves and nightjars no longer live in the North West, the Manchester argus butterfly is locally extinct and just 2% of our magnificent northern mosslands remain, the rest destroyed by peat extraction and development.
+The picture is no better locally.
+Turtle doves and nightjars no longer live in the North West, the Manchester argus butterfly is just clinging on and only 2% of our magnificent northern peatlands remain, the rest destroyed by peat extraction and development.